 You can use the Incremental Exports API to get items that changed or were created in Zendesk Support since the last request.
-It works like this:
+However, any items that were created or changed within the minute prior to your request are excluded.
+This ensures the accuracy of the data.

 • Request at 5pm: "Give me all the tickets that changed since noon today."